Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/event_handler.md

 ## Ptr functions
 !!!
 Tip
     The pointer functions are used internally by the previous functions.
-If you created an event with `Event_Create` use functions without `Ptr` in name, but if you created event with `EventPtr_Create` use only `Ptr` functions.
+If you created an event with `Event_Create` use functions without `Ptr` in the name, but if you created event with `EventPtr_Create` use only `Ptr` functions.
 The normal user will probably never need the pointer versions, however the choice, which one to use is yours.

 ### `EventPtr_Create`
 Creates a new event and returns a pointer to it.